Working on a business takes more than just hard work. Hustling is just as important.

 Founder and Director, Talk Travel

-For me, a hustler is a person who does not talk about the problems rather the solutions for them.
+A hustler is a person who does not talk about the problems rather the solutions for them

 A hustler does not give in easily or does not get bogged down by the problems around him.
 On the contrary, a hustler tries to make a way out – even though it may be a slow and incremental effort process, but keeps doing so and ultimately ends up achieving the goal.